instana/openapi/spec/descriptions/updateWebsiteAlertConfig.md

 - **websiteId:** Unique ID of the website.

-- **tagFilterExpression:** Boolean expression of tag filters to define the scope of relevant calls.
+- **tagFilterExpression:** Boolean expression of tag filters to define the scope of relevant website beacons.

 - **granularity:** The evaluation granularity used for detection of violations of the defined threshold.
 In other words, it defines the size of the tumbling window used.